cmikedev/ecommerce/README.md

 # Moto Madness

+## 1. Introduction

+Moto Madness is a fictional ecommerce site offering for sale discounted factory-second motorcycles imported from Japan.

 ### Deployed Website
 A link to the deployed project via the Heroku app can be found [here](https://moto-madness.herokuapp.com/).